msegal347/COMS_4156_Project/README.md

 2. **Import Collection**: Open Postman, go to the "Collections" tab, and click on the "Import" button.
 Upload the JSON file for the FoodLink API Postman collection.

 3. **Set Environment Variables**: Go to the gear icon in the upper right corner to manage environments.
-Add a new environment with variables like `baseUrl` set to your local or production API URL.
+Add new environment variables:

+- `base_url` and set the value to `http://127.0.0.1:3000` or whatever URL and Port you set for you API Docker container.

+- `mongo_db_url` and set the value to `http://127.0.0.1:27017/testDB` or whatever URL and Port you set for you MongoDB Docker container.

 4. **Run Requests**: Now you can run individual API requests in Postman.
 Click on a request to load it and then hit the "Send" button to execute it.
 You can view the results in the lower half of the Postman window.